VUEngine/VUEngine-Studio/extensions/theia-vuengine-studio/README.md

 ## Running the browser example

+    yarn start:browser

+_or:_

     yarn rebuild:browser
     cd browser-app
     yarn start

+_or:_ launch `Start Browser Backend` configuration from VS code.

 Open http://localhost:3000 in the browser.

 ## Running the Electron example

+    yarn start:electron

+_or:_

     yarn rebuild:electron
     cd electron-app
     yarn start

+_or:_ launch `Start Electron Backend` configuration from VS code.

 ## Developing with the browser example

-Start watching of theia-vuengine-studio.
+Start watching all packages, including `browser-app`, of your application with

+    yarn watch

+_or_ watch only specific packages with

     cd theia-vuengine-studio
     yarn watch

-Start watching of the browser example.
+and the browser example.

-    yarn rebuild:browser
     cd browser-app
     yarn watch

-Launch `Start Browser Backend` configuration from VS code.

-Open http://localhost:3000 in the browser.
+Run the example as [described above](#Running-the-browser-example)

 ## Developing with the Electron example

-Start watching of theia-vuengine-studio.
+Start watching all packages, including `electron-app`, of your application with

+    yarn watch

+_or_ watch only specific packages with

     cd theia-vuengine-studio
     yarn watch

-Start watching of the electron example.
+and the Electron example.

-    yarn rebuild:electron
     cd electron-app
     yarn watch

-Launch `Start Electron Backend` configuration from VS code.
+Run the example as [described above](#Running-the-Electron-example)